 The Windermere Community Fitness Park Project team of teachers, parents, volunteers and community members is deeply grateful to all of the individuals and corporations who have donated money, time, and resources to help make phase one of Windermere Community Fitness Park a reality.
 With phase two in the fundraising stage, we invite you to pledge your 100% tax-free donation!

-Vancouver’s First Dedicated Table Tennis Court
+Vancouver’s First Dedicated Table Tennis Court is a GO!

 Our Online Resources are now Live